vidjil/vidjil/doc/user.md

 ## Edit my personal informations

-It is possible for you to update your personal informations or your login password.
+Your login is your email address.
-On the database page, click on the pen icon next to your name.
+To update other personal information or your password, on the database page, click on the pen icon next to your name.

-Please note that your email adress is also your login name to fill for connection.
+Change them wisely.

-Change it wisely.
+See also the [Vidjil privacy policy](https://www.vidjil.org/doc/privacy/) and our compliance to the GDPR.

 # How do you define clones, their sequences, their V(D)J designation and their productivity?